Harold G. Krieger

-Harold G.A.
-Krieger (October 3, 1926 - April 22, 1995) was an American lawyer, judge, and politician.
+Harold G. Krieger (October 3, 1926 - April 22, 1995) was an American lawyer, judge, and politician.

 Krieger was born in New Ulm, Minnesota.
 He served in the United States Navy during World War II.
-Krieger received in bachelor's degree from Macalester College and his law degree from the St. Paul College of Law.
-Krieger lived in Rochester, Minnesota with his wife and family and practiced law.
+Krieger received his bachelor's degree from Macalester College and his law degree from the St. Paul College of Law.
+Krieger lived in Rochester, Minnesota, with his wife and family and practiced law.
 Krieger served in the Minnesota Senate from 1963 until 1974 and was a Republican.
 He then served as a Minnesota District Court judge from 1975 until his death in 1995.
 Krieger died from cancer at his home in Rochester, Minnesota.

+Krieger was an unsuccessful candidate for the Republican nomination for lieutenant governor of Minnesota in 1970.